exlskills/course-advanced-skills-for-front-end-developer/00_Journey From Coder to Top Front End Developer/00_How Front Development Differentiates From Other Disciplines/00_The Traditional Front End Skillset/index.md

-## HTML, CSS, JavaScript, Git, React, GraphQL – Is It All That Modern Front End Development Is About?
+## HTML, CSS, JavaScript, Git, React, GraphQL – Is That What Front End Development Is About?

 Have you heard that Front End Development is an easy field to get into, that doesn’t require much knowledge of software development principles and methods?
 A